FlyingEwok/MinecraftSplitscreenSteamdeck/README.md

 - Launch the game from Steam, your desktop menu, or the generated desktop shortcut.
 - The script will detect controllers and launch the correct number of Minecraft instances.
 - On Steam Deck Game Mode, it will use a nested KDE session for best compatibility.
+- **Steam Deck users:** For proper controller counting, you must disable the built-in Steam Deck controller when an external controller is connected.
+Use [Steam-Deck.Auto-Disable-Steam-Controller](https://github.com/scawp/Steam-Deck.Auto-Disable-Steam-Controller) to automate this process.

 ## Troubleshooting
 - **Java 21 not found:**